 Finally, if our servers are down due to a technical glitch, maintenance, or something nefarious, you will not be able to log in, make purchases, or sync your data to the cloud until we have fixed it.
 In that case, keep an eye on our Status.

 YUP!
-Go to this page and change whatever you want to your heart’s content!
-BE WARNED, however, your email is the only thing that proves ownership of your account.
+Go to this page to change your email to whatever you want!
+BE WARNED, however, your email is the only thing that proves ownership of your account!
 That means if you lose access to your account email there is no way for us to recover your account!

 Submit a remind/reset request.

 Don’t worry, just log out and back in, and you’ll be prompted again.

 Most BscotchID content is downloaded from the web, and sometimes data is lost or your local data becomes out of date or corrupted.
 Reboot your game (by hitting the ‘back’ or ‘exit’ button from the main menu).
 You can force a re-download of everything in-game by going to BscotchID, the gear icon, then “Clear Cache”.